-The Biospecimen Accessioning and Processing (BAP) Core at Mayo Clinic has approximately 25 networked computer stations with barcode printers and scanners for accessioning, processing, specimen tracking and data management.
+The Biospecimen Accessioning and Processing Core is equipped with networked computer stations with bar code printers and scanners for specimen accessioning and processing, specimen tracking, and data management.

-The BAP Core in Minnesota is also equipped with:
+The core facility in Minnesota also is equipped with:

 The core facility supports high-throughput automation with this additional equipment: